-- After header is mounted to the combine, lengthen the right sub frame leveling bolt to allow approximately 4" between the lift link and the sub frame lug. - 2.
+- 1. After header is mounted to the combine, lengthen the right sub frame leveling bolt to allow approximately 4" between the lift link and the sub frame lug. - 2.
 Repeat this adjustment on the left side.
 This adjustment allows the cutter bar to drop down, giving more clearance between the ground and the feeder deck.
 Further adjustments can be made as necessary.

-For further instruction on leveling the header, see the Leveling section of this manual.
+For further instruction on leveling the header, see the Leveling section on page 29.